Two home guards killed, 15 others injured as mobs pelt stones at VHP procession in Nuh | Law-Order

 Two home guards killed, 15 others injured as mobs pelt stones at VHP procession in Nuh

-Two home guards were killed and at least 15 others, including several policemen, were injured Monday as a mob in Haryanas Nuh district tried to stop a Vishva Hindu Parishad procession, pelting stones and setting cars on fire, officials said.The Union Home Ministry said it is dispatching 15 additional companies of central forces to Haryana, as violence also erupted in Sohna in neighbouring Gurugram district, adjacent to Delhi.As news of the violence in Muslim-dominated Nuh spread, mobs in Sohna set ablaze four vehicles and a shop, apparently belonging to people from that community.
+Shots were fired.The Union Home Ministry was dispatching 15 companies of central forces to Haryana, as violence also erupted in Sohna in neighbouring Gurugram district, adjacent to Delhi.As news of the clash in Muslim-dominated Nuh spread, mobs in Sohna pelted stones and set ablaze four vehicles and a shop, belonging to people from that community.

 - Country: